muhammad-tamim/JavaScript-notes/README.md

     ![](./images/scripting-language)

 - Single Threaded
-  - meaning it executes one task at a time in sequence.
+  - Has only one thread (one call stack), meaning it can executes one task at a time.

 - Non-blocking
   - doesn’t wait for asynchronous operation like (setTimeout() or fetch())